Toward Goal-Oriented Communication in Multi-Agent Systems: An overview: Application of Goal-Oriented Communication in Real-World Systems

 Another important domain where goal-oriented communication can be a key enabler are AI/ML services, relying on federated learning (FL) and edge intelligence.
 Here, resource and communication efficiency are pivotal and unfortunately, traditional paradigms usually rely on message exchanges that do not consider if the transmitted data effectively contributes to the global learning goal.
 As a remedy, goal-oriented communication can address redundant transmissions by activating devices only when their information advances the global learning objective.
 Considering that edge environments are characterized by heterogeneous resource availability and dynamic network conditions, the benefits of goal-oriented communication have been presented in various recent works.

-The paper by Pandey \textit{et al.} \cite{10293926} introduces a risk-aware participation strategy for FL, treating device selection as a distributed goal-oriented communication problem.
+{First, the role of goal-oriented communications in improving the performance of FL has been demonstrated in several studies.} The paper by Pandey \textit{et al.} \cite{10293926} introduces a risk-aware participation strategy for FL, treating device selection as a distributed goal-oriented communication problem.
 In greater detail, devices independently evaluate whether participating in a particular training round will benefit the global model while considering their local costs and the value of their contributions.
 To support this process, a parameter server is used, providing semantic feedback to each device, facilitating them to calculate the utility of its update and in case the marginal benefit is insufficient it will remain silent.
 This process results in significant reduction of unnecessary transmissions, while avoiding the propagation of low-quality updates.
 Performance evaluation demonstrates that integrating risk-awareness and semantic feedback into the participation decisions, a $1.4\times$ improvement in communication efficiency over baseline FL alternatives is achieved, without degrading model accuracy.
 A relevant use case for this strategy can be smart healthcare systems, where mobile and wearable devices must optimize power usage, data privacy, and relevance to the global model before contributing to collaborative diagnostics.

 Then, Costafreda and Elayoubi~\cite{10922012} proposes a hybrid optimization approach, adopting goal-oriented communication in the scheduling and resource allocation of FL in mobile networks.
 More specifically, the authors formulate a policy selection problem to optimize the device sampling probabilities to balance resource usage and data utility, in terms of the processing capacity of each device and the quality of its data.
 In this setting, a hybrid genetic algorithm is presented, dynamically adapting the transmission strategies to prioritize clients whose updates maximize model accuracy under radio resource constraints.
 Contrary to traditional FL, where all available clients might contribute equally, this hybrid approach ensures that only clients with high data utility and low transmission cost will participate.
 This strategy leads to a communication-efficient FL process, achieving higher performance with a reduced number of updates.
 A relevant area where this method can be employed involves vehicular networks, where edge devices in cars must appropriately schedule their participation in federated perception models, adhering to strict latency and bandwidth constraints.